Resources for Students

 • Choose a time for therapy that fits your schedule with day, night and weekend availability.

-• To get started, click here to find your UWill therapist
+• Click here to find your therapist using BetterMynd.

-• Contact your insurance provider for a list of local providers who accept your insurance.
-Look at your insurance card or insurance-company website for information about how to do so.
+• Contact your insurance company for a list of local providers who accept your insurance.
+Find contact information on your insurance card or go to your insurance company website for more information.

 • Contact your primary-care doctor who may be able to provide you with a referral.